lagadic/visp/3rdparty/simdlib/README.ViSP.md

 Here we give the list of the main changes introduced in Simdlib for ViSP

-- 2020.12.07: introduce BgraToRgba conversion optimized for Avx2, Ssse3, Neon
+- 2020.12.07: introduce BgraToRgba conversion optimized for Avx2, Ssse3, Neon (see PR #862)

   New files: